The Ultimate Guide to Trail Running with Your Dog

 Choose dog-friendly trails

 Research and choose trails that are suitable for dogs.
 Look for trails that allow dogs and have dog-friendly features like wide paths, shade, and water sources along the route.
-It's essential to respect trail rules and regulations, including any requirements or designated dog-free areas.
+It's essential to respect trail rules and regulations, including any leash requirements or designated dog-free areas.

 Obtain necessary permits or passes